Public Records - Sound Room 233 Butler Street, Brooklyn, NY 11217 Public Records

 The Max Pass will include an assigned seat in the BAM opera house for the Max Richter performance.

-Maps will be available online and hard copies will be available at all venues.
+Maps will be available online prior to the festival and hard copies will be available at all venues.

 Your kids are weird, and also amazing!
 But generally, yes.
 Most shows welcome all ages.
 Some Long Play venues are clubs that are 21+, but will allow you to bring in a minor if accompanied by an adult.